ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 CYCLOPHOSPHAMIDE (CYC) – 2 mg/kg/day (max 200mg/d) nebo monthly pulses of 750 mg/m2 (for 3-6 months)

-Biological therapy (can be used in case of intolerance or resistance to conventional treatment, or in combination with CYC in the severe course)
+Biological therapy (can be used in case of intolerance or resistance to conventional treatment, or as combination with CYC in the severe course)

 - tumor necrosis factor–α blockers